3dcitydb/3dcitydb-docs/source/plugins/plugin-mechanism.rst

 for each plugin.
 When running the Importer/Exporter, the installed plugins are automatically detected and loaded with the application.

-The current version of the Importer/Exporter is shipped with two free and open-source plugins that can be installed during the setup process (see :numref:`first_steps_importer_exporter_installation`).
+The Importer/Exporter is shipped with two free and open-source plugins that can be installed during the setup process (see :numref:`first_steps_importer_exporter_installation`).
 The *Spreadsheet Generator* *Plugin* allows for